Colleton County High School

 Colleton County High School (formed from the merging of Walterboro High School and Ruffin High School) is a public high school in Walterboro, South Carolina.
 It is the only public high school in Colleton County and is one of the largest high schools by enrollment in the state, despite being located in a mostly rural county.
-It is a part of the Colleton County School District.
+The school has a population of 1,497 students, in grades 9-12.
+It has a student teacher ratio of 23 to 1.
+The school is a part of the Colleton County School District.

 The district's boundary, and therefore the attendance boundary of the high school, is that of the county.

 Academics

 In 2014, the average student-teacher ratio in core subjects was 26.2:1.

 Colleton County High School is accredited with the Southern Association of Colleges and Schools.

 Athletics

 The Colleton County High School Cougars compete in the Class AAAA Region 7 division of the South Carolina High School League.

 Student activities

 CCHS students participate in wrestling, football, basketball, baseball, softball, golf, track, soccer, and tennis.